-Featured in Billboard Magazine’s “40 under 40” and “Latin Power Players” lists, classical pianist and composer Jorge Mejia defies easy categorization.
+Featured in Billboard Magazine’s "From the Desk Of", “40 under 40”, and “Latin Power Players” lists, classical pianist, Steinway artist and composer Jorge Mejia defies easy categorization.
 His impassioned performances and evocative compositional style are enriched by his role as a leader in the Latin music world, infusing all facets of his work with a keenly global perspective.

 An Open Book: A Memoir in Music

 released via Sony Music Latin and Infusion LLC on May 4, 2018

 This ambitious genre-blending project, born of Mejia’s devotion to storytelling in all its forms, is an e-book alternating narrative vignettes with orchestral preludes recorded by the composer with the Henry Mancini Institute Orchestra.

 Also available as an audiobook with musical tracks, An Open Book draws on Mejia’s colorful family history in Colombia, musical coming-of-age, and charming romantic misadventures in America.
 Mejia’s evocative compositional style is infused with a keenly global perspective that explores intersections of identity, culture, language, and love.

 An Open Book launched with a performance at Miami’s Adrienne Arsht Center, co-presented by Books & Books, and will be followed by a Latin American tour that commences with engagements in Ecuador and Uruguay.

 Jorge has been named a Steinway Artist by Steinway & Sons.
 He is thrilled to join the ranks of such legendary artists as Sergei Rachmaninoff, Arthur Rubinstein, and Keith Jarrett.